 Marketing your art doesn’t have to be extremely difficult.

-For example, a few days ago I found an artist who was giving away some of his paintings at freedailyart.blogspot.com.
+For example, a few years back I found an artist who was regularly giving away paintings on his website.
 His explanation for this odd behavior was simple: that he was a relatively new artist trying to build awareness of his paintings.

-Naturally he doesn’t give away all of his artwork.
-Interspersed among the free paintings are others (usually larger ones) which cost something.
-But that “marketing hook” of giving away a free painting to anyone willing to pay shipping and handling stuck out in my mind—and that’s what good marketing is all about.
+Naturally he didn’t give away all of his artwork.
+Interspersed among the free paintings were others (usually larger ones) which cost something.
+But that “marketing hook” of giving away a free painting to anyone willing to pay shipping and handling stuck in my mind—and that’s what good marketing is all about.

 So today I thought I’d talk about some ways that you can stand out from the crowd.
 I’m not talking about changing your art or changing yourself, I’m just talking about thinking a bit more like a marketing agent or an advertiser so that YOUR art gets noticed and—more importantly—so that YOU get remembered.

 Here are some of the ideas I came up (most will work both offline or online).

 The first art marketing idea I came up with is based on my own experiences online.
 If you can offer information or knowledge that other people want, they’ll keep coming back to your website.
 Obviously the people you want to attract are art buyers—so the question is, what do art buyers need to know?

 Perhaps they need information on taking care of their artwork. . . how to safely clean their paintings, for example.
 Better yet, write out a tutorial on how to frame art (or the best places to get artwork framed).
 You could also offer advice on collecting art, or on matching art to a specific décor or style.
 Even something as simple as making a list of the top 100 places to buy art online would work.

 Once they’re visiting your site, they just might buy something of yours—and yes, for this idea it does help to have an art blog of your own.

 2. Make the art buying experience fun and unique